PurdueAF/purdue-af/docs/source/doc-dask-gateway.rst

 1. Creating Dask Gateway clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section contains the instructions to create Dask Gateway clusters using methods described above.
+This section contains the instructions for creating Dask Gateway clusters using the methods described above.

 .. tabs::